We’re way too addicted to coffee, and we’re not even ashamed to admit it.

 Do freezing brewed coffee lower caffeine levels?

 Caffeine has an average shelf life of around four years and has been stable for many years at cold temperatures, so it is not accurate that its caffeine content would be decreased in the freezer for a few days.
-Other coffee components, such as antioxidants, can diminish over time and due to temperature changes.
+Other coffee components, such as antioxidants, can diminish over time due to temperature changes.

 Is it possible to freeze decaffeinated brewed coffee?

 If your decaffeinated coffee tastes a little weird after it has been frozen, likely, you did not freeze it in the right way, just like the one described above.
-The solvents used to extract caffeine from the coffee can also remove some of the other flavors, which implies that your coffee may not taste as good as regular coffee, irrespective of whether it was freshly brewed or made with a frozen brew.
+In addition, the solvents used to extract caffeine from the coffee can also remove some of the other flavors, which implies that your coffee may not taste as good as regular coffee, irrespective of whether it was freshly brewed or made with a frozen brew.